icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 - loop-queue (RabbitMQ)

-  - RabbitMQ is the most widely deployed open source message broker.
+  - RabbitMQ is the most widely deployed open-source message broker.
   - loopchain uses RabbitMQ as a message queue for inter-process communication.

 - loop-logger (Fluentd)

-  - Fluentd is the open source data collector, which lets you unify the data collection and consumption.
+  - Fluentd is the open-source data collector, which lets you unify the data collection and consumption.
   - Fluentd is included in the P-Rep node image.
 You can use Fluentd to systemically collect and aggregate the log data that other processes produce.